Home | Blog Index | Blog Archives | Christianity & Faith Essays

 VIDEO: Freezing rain and lightning, February 7

-GPS LOG: Chase path for February 6-7 storm
+GPS LOG: Expedition path for February 6-7 storm

 This storm would be missing St. Louis entirely, so I traveled west to cover the expected ice storm in central Missouri overnight.
 I drove past Sedalia to get into freezing rain thunderstorms, capturing an unusual combo of an icicle-covered highway sign with lightning flashing in the sky behind.
 Roads were slick, but I found few problems.
 I went back to Columbia to capture video of the icing there, which was beginning to break some smaller tree branches at a gas station.